IsmailS-712/RISC-V_CPU/README.md

 **Mihir Personal Statement**

 Disclaimer: struggled to push my files from VSC to the repository, as a result most of my files have been moved by my team members from previous folders that I have pushed to.
-Originally my pushes on git were under the name root and only the mist recent pushes have been made using my git username as I pushed on git online.
+Originally my pushes on git were under the name root and only the most recent pushes have been made using my git username.

 Contribution:
 On this project I was the main contributor for the Program Counter and the test bench for the reference program.
 Furthermore, I contributed towards the instruction memory module, the machine code for the F1 sequence and helped with the testing as well.